Last Updated On:

 Think of email drip campaigns as a gardening project.
 You need to nurture your plants before reaping any vegetables, fruit, or herbs.

 The same principle applies here.
 No email lead capture strategy starts and ends with a landing page.
-You need to strategically nurture each email lead to convert them into a sale.
+There’s more to it than that.

 Basically, an email drip campaign is a series of emails you send your prospects.
 You could send them one each week or one daily.
 Experiment with your schedule to see what works for your audience.